-One day our face is nice and smooth, and the next, we look in the mirror and, WHAT?!
-What the heck are those lines around our eyes?!
-How did that happen?!
+One day your face is nice and smooth, the next you look in the mirror and… What the heck are those lines around your eyes?!

 1. Unprotected Sun Exposure

-Nothing does as much damage to the skin as unprotected sun exposure.
-UV rays damage elastin fibers and decrease the production of collagen, both of which are essential to keep our skin elastic.
+Nothing damages skin more than UV rays.
+They destroy elastin fibers and decrease the production of collagen, both of which are essential to keep your skin young and elastic.

 Healthy skin may wrinkle up a bit when you smile or squint, but it goes right back into its smooth shape afterwards.
 But, when you start losing too much collagen and elastin, it can’t do that anymore.
-Instead, it becomes loose, saggy, and wrinkled.
+It becomes loose, saggy, and wrinkled. 🙁

-This one is easy: wear sunscreen EVERY single day, come rain or come shine.
-Those sneaky UV rays can penetrate through clouds and windows, and even get reflected on snow, so don’t think you’re safe from them just because you can’t see them.
+Wear sunscreen EVERY single day, come rain or come shine.
+Those sneaky UV rays can penetrate through clouds and windows, and even get reflected on snow.
+Don’t think you’re safe just because you can’t see the sun!

-UV rays aren’t the only thing that reduces collagen in the skin.
+UV rays aren’t the only thing that robs you of collagen.
 Its production naturally slows down with age.
-From the age of 21, we lose 1% of collagen every year!
-You know what this means?
-When you’re young and you squint, your skin goes back into shape.
-Over the years, though, too much squinting turns those temporary lines into permanent wrinkles.
+From the age of 21, you lose 1% of collagen every year!

 Squint as little as possible.
 Give up smoking and wear sunglasses on sunny days.

 Give up smoking.
 I know, easier said than done.
 But, it’ll be worth it.
-You won’t just age better.
-You’ll also live a longer and healthier life.
+You’ll live longer while looking younger.

-Did you know that estrogen and collagen are connected?
+Did you know estrogen and collagen are connected?
 You lose the one, you lose the other.
-And we all lose estrogen when we go into menopause.
-So, yeah, wrinkles are gonna get worse, baby.

 The Bottom Line

-Now we know what causes those dreaded crow’s feet, we can finally start preventing them, and keep them off our faces for as long as possible.
+Now you know what causes those dreaded crow’s feet, you keep them off our faces for as long as possible.